aik2mlj/cli-toolbox/README.md

 ## Optional

+- If you are Lejun or you want to use every config in this repo, append `--all` flag to `./install.sh`.
+Do take a look at all the configs in the repo before applying everything.

+- You can find cool fonts that support command-line icons at [Nerd Fonts](https://www.nerdfonts.com/font-downloads).
+Pick one you like, download and install it, and set it as the font in your terminal emulator.
+This might be needed if you notice some icons are missing (displayed as empty squares).

 - [Neovim](https://neovim.io/): If you want to go hard-core using Neovim as your main editor in the terminal, I recommend [LazyVim](https://www.lazyvim.org/) as a base setup.
 It saves a tone of time providing a full-fledged IDE experience out of the box.
 But still be prepared to spend a fare amount of time to go through all the tools and configure your own version.
 This repo contains a minimum Lazyvim config tweaked to my liking.
 You can copy the Neovim config in this repo by

   ```shell